 These are some of the most popular WordPress sites, but this is by no means an exhaustive list.
 These examples are simply a selection of those with high levels of traffic and influence.

-We’ve organized this list into specific categories, with alphabetical sorting below each one.
-Feel free to use the table of contents to navigate around the page.
+We’ve organized this list into specific In WordPress, categories are a fundamental taxonomy used to group and organize posts based on their topics or ...
+More, with alphabetical sorting below each one.
+Feel free to use the table of contents to navigate around the In WordPress, a page is a content type that is used to create non-dynamic pages on a website.
+Pages are typica...
+More.

 If you want to create your own WordPress site, check out our step-by-step tutorial here. 👨💻